universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 }
 ```

+§
 We have created a new controller that will handle the `GET` request to the `/todo-items` endpoint.
 This controller will return all the todo items in the database.
-We can test this is working by visiting `http://localhost:3000/todo-items` in our browser.
+You can test this by visiting `http://localhost:3000/todo-items` in your browser.

 If you created some todo items in the previous chapter, you should see them in the response.